MarcusHoltz/marcusholtz.github.io/_posts/2025-06-30-complete-immich-docker-setup-guide-configuration.md

 #### Bash/ZSH Script to Download UnRAID Immich Setup

-If you have not dowloaded anything yet, here is a `Bash` script to download all the required files for an UnRAID Immich Setup:
+If you have not downloaded anything yet, here is a `Bash` script to download all the required files for an UnRAID Immich Setup:

 ```bash